 ‘How many good books suffer neglect through the inefficiency of their beginnings!’ ~Edgar Allan Poe

 Edgar Allan Poe was an American author, poet, editor, and literary critic.
 He was one of the first American short story writers.
 He is known as the inventor of the detective fiction genre, and for contributing to the emerging science fiction genre.
+His works include classics like The Raven and The Fall of the House of Usher.

 Poe was ahead of his time in his writing.
 Born on 19 January 1809, he understood that less is more.
 He had a critical plan for each piece that he wrote.